 The Difference Between Anti-Static, Static Dissipative, and Conductive Static Control Bags

-Manufacturing, transportation, and delivery of electronic circuit boards, flat-panels, motherboards, hard drives, microchips, and more requires use of ESD-safe, static controlled bags.
+Manufacturing, transportation, and delivery of electronic circuit boards, flat-panels, motherboards, hard drives, microchips, and more require use of ESD-safe, static controlled bags.
 Problematically, the confusion of terminology between anti-static, static-shielding, and static dissipative bags risks errant voltage, improper handling, and compromised electronic devices.

 What’s the Difference Between an Anti-Static Bag and A Static Shielding Bag?